 Top of the page

-Barrier methods of birth control prevent pregnancy by blocking sperm.
+Barrier methods of birth control help prevent pregnancy by blocking sperm.
 This stops the sperm from reaching an egg.
-Types of barrier methods include condoms, diaphragms, cervical caps, and the contraceptive sponge.
+Types of barrier methods include external (male) condoms, internal (female) condoms, diaphragms, cervical caps, and the contraceptive sponge.
 Barrier methods work better when you use them with a spermicide.
 This is a substance that kills sperm.
-Spermicides come in many forms—cream, jelly, gel, foam, film, and suppository.
+Spermicides come in many forms—cream, gel, foam, film, and suppository.
 Sometimes they are used alone as a birth control method.

-In general, barrier methods don't prevent pregnancy as well as IUDs or hormonal methods.
-The male condom and diaphragm are the barrier methods that work best.
-The cervical cap and sponge work about as well as a condom or a diaphragm for women who have not had a vaginal birth.
-But the cap and sponge don't work as well for women who have had a vaginal birth.
-The female condom does not work as well as a male condom.
+In general, barrier methods don't prevent pregnancy as well as IUDs, implants, or hormonal methods.
+The external condom and diaphragm are the barrier methods that work best.
+The cervical cap and sponge work about as well as a condom or a diaphragm if you have not had a vaginal birth.
+But the cap and sponge don't work as well if you have ever had a vaginal birth.
+The internal condom does not work as well as an external condom.
 Use of spermicide alone does not work well to prevent pregnancy.